Alaska dipnetting explainedBack To Blog

 While there are many fisheries in the state that allow dipnetting, some in very rural environments and others in more urban settings, the major rivers in which it is permitted include Fish Creek, Copper River, Kenai River, Kasilof River, Susitna River (hooligan only) and Twentymile River (hooligan only).
 While the Kenai River may be the most popular spot for dipnetting due to its accessibility and larger salmon runs, the Copper River also breeds incredible salmon.
 The Copper River is considerably longer than most rivers in Alaska, meaning that the salmon swimming upstream need more energy to travel the long distance and therefore tend to have higher fat reserves than fish in other rivers.

 Hooligan runs mark the start of the dipnetting season in early April and salmon runs tend to go all the way through the end of September.
 Success depends on good timing and luck.
 Considering the short Alaska summers, it can be tricky finding the more bounteous runs.
 Preparation can also be key.
 Checking run charts can be very useful and having the right gear is essential.

 It is important to care for and record every salmon caught.
 Recording the harvest is important because the information is used by the state to monitor fisheries and ensure conservation and sustainability of resources.

 If you’re not an Alaska resident, the closest you can get to participating in this fishery is to watch.
 If it’s meat you’re after, just make friends with an Alaskan.
 It’s a general custom for Alaskans to share their catch around these parts.
-If you’re from out of state and really want to fish in the Last Frontier, get yourself a sport fishing permit and tackle those fish on a rod and reel.
+If you’re from out of state and really want to fish here, get yourself a sport fishing permit and tackle those fish on a rod and reel.
 Fish on!